 This verse is one of several verses dealing with the subject of the return of Mecca to its original sanctuary at the time of Prophet Abraham.
 There would be no more Idol worship in Mecca and Mecca was to be the sacred center of orientation for all Muslims.
 Mecca, in this case, would be like the Vatican City is for the Catholics.

 The verses of Chapter 9 dealing with the process of reverting Mecca to its original sanctuary instructed the Prophet to do so in multiple steps.
-Among the steps were: no more Idol worship in Mecca, the giving of four months respite for those who insist to worship idols, in order to leave the Sacred City, and a severe warning in the above verse (9:5) of an actual war after the respite period, against those Idolaters who insisted on staying in Mecca, and refusing to accept Islam.
-As a result of this severe warning, no one left the city and no war was made.
+Among the measures were: 1.
+No more Idol worship in Mecca.
+2. Four months respite for those who insist on worshiping idols to leave the Sacred City.
+3. And a severe warning in the above verse (9:5) of an actual war after the respite period, against those Idolaters who insisted on staying in Mecca, and refused to accept Islam.
+As a result of the “severe” warning, allowed no war and no one left the city.

-This was the contextual background over the ‘Verse of the Sword’.
-See our article Misinterpreted Quranic Versesfor more details on the subject of disassociation from the Idolaters and the reversion of Mecca to its original sanctuary.
+Returning Mecca to its original sanctity, was the contextual background over the ‘Verse of the Sword’.
+See our article Misinterpreted Quranic Verses for more details on the subject of disassociation from the Idolaters and the reversion of Mecca to its original sanctuary.

 Jizyah vs. Zakah

-And fight against those who – despite having the Scripture (aforetime) – do not (truly) believe either in God or in the Last Day, nor consider forbidden that which God and the Conveyor of His Message have forbidden, nor follow the religion of truth (which God has enjoined upon them) until they agree to the payment of the exemption tax (of defense-obligations, jizyah) by those who afford it, and acknowledge their subjection (to the state).
+And fight against those who – despite having the Scripture (aforetime) – do not (honestly) believe either in God or in the Last Day.
+Nor consider forbidden that which God and the Conveyor of His Message have banned, nor follow the religion of truth (which God has enjoined upon them) until they agree to the payment of the exemption tax (jizyah) by those who afford it, and acknowledge their subjection (to the state).
 Qur’an 9:29

-Dr. Ibrahim further states the Quranic interpretation grand rule, “When the Holy Quran imposes a fight, God explains the purpose for that fight.”
+Dr. Ibrahim further states the Quranic interpretation grand rule, “When the Holy Quran imposes a fight, God explains the purpose of that fight.”
 He said: “There are many objectives for a fight.
 For the People of the Book, the fight was for Jizyah, not for any other cause.”
-He stated that when Muslims had to go to war with Christians, it was for their aggressions.
+He stated that when Muslims had to go to war with Christians, it was for their aggression.